-We asked cybersecurity pros for their favorite cybersecurity books — here’s what they recommend
+We asked cybersecurity pros to share their favorite cybersecurity books — here’s what they recommend for our newly expanded list

 Criminals.
 Mystery.
 Danger.
 Money.
 Technology.
 Sextortion.